weisdd/lfgw/docs/oidc.md

 The ACL definitions are, essentially, role to namespace bindings.

-If "assumed roles" (autoconfiguration) functionality is enabled, then unknown roles will be treated as ACL definitions.
+If "assumed roles" (autoconfiguration) functionality is enabled (`export ASSUMED_ROLES=true`), then unknown roles will be treated as ACL definitions.
 E.g. a role `.*` will give access to all metrics, `monitoring` - to those collected in the `monitoring` namespace.

 You can have a mix of pre-defined roles and assumed roles if needed.